AdityaHarivansh/youkraft/README.md

 #Run the project.

-->As you can see a buttton at top of the page named "Code", click on that and copy the link provided.Let's call it "url" ->Go to your IDE  like Visual Studio.Navigate to the location where you want to clone the project in terminal.Then run the code "git clone {url}" in terminal.
+->As you can see a buttton at top of the page named "Code", click on that and copy the link provided.Let's call it "url".
+->Go to your IDE  like Visual Studio.Navigate to the location where you want to clone the project in terminal.Then run the code "git clone {url}" in terminal.
 ->The project is now locally in your computer.
 ->Run the command "npm i" to install all the dependencies.(Given node is already installed in your system,  or else start with that).